Pest Control Services in San Antonio, Texas

 Both brown recluse (Loxosceles reclusa) and black widow (Latrodectus mactans) spiders are established in the San Antonio area.
 Brown recluses favor undisturbed indoor spaces — closets, storage boxes, attics, and garages — while black widows nest in outdoor structures, meter boxes, and woodpiles.
 Brown recluse bites can cause necrotic wounds requiring medical treatment, and infestations often go undetected until significant populations develop because of their nocturnal, reclusive behavior.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed San Antonio pest control pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent San Antonio pest control provider.

 Determine what you're dealing with before taking action.
 If you've found a scorpion, check shoes, bedding, and towels for others — they travel in pairs or groups.
 For fire ant mounds, keep children and pets away.
 For Africanized bee activity, retreat indoors immediately and do not swat or disturb the hive.
 Seal the room if possible to contain the problem.